2024.11.19 Tue - 12.2 Mon

 Before starting to paint this work, Tada observed the vast plains and sky, the sky and atmosphere of various weather conditions, and the state of a large space with humidity and temperature in order to understand the things involved in the space.
 With reference to nature with such tremendous depth and size, he begins to express emotions with vast and complex shapes on one canvas.

-After creating many works, it was his main work, "Nobyakani," that captured the sense of freedom that Tada now wants to express.
+After creating many works, it was his main work, "Nobiyakani," that captured the sense of freedom that Tada now wants to express.

 When you watch the film, I hope that you will have the opportunity to recognize your own emotions by connecting with the emotions that Lulu exudes in the film, and feel that sensation.